AhoyISki/duat/README.md

  > [!NOTE]
  >
  > On this section, I will be referring to duat’s configuration by
- > `~/.config/duat/`, but you should replace that with that of your
+ > `~/.config/duat/`, but you should replace it with your operating
- > operating system.
+ > system’s config path.

 To install Duat, I am assuming that you have `cargo` installed on your system, if you don’t, [install it][__link0].